veronoicc/ferroxide/README.md

 A third-party, open-source ProtonMail bridge.
 For power users only, designed to run on a server.

-hydroxide supports CardDAV, CalDAV, IMAP and SMTP.
+ferroxide supports CardDAV, CalDAV, IMAP and SMTP.

 Rationale: